Maren Skjøld

 Maren Rotstigen Skjøld (born 29 September 1993) is a Norwegian retired alpine skier.

-At the 2014 Junior World Championships she participated in five events, with an 11th place in super combined as her best result.
+At the 2014 Junior World Championships she participated in five events, with 11th place in super combined as her best result.
 She made her FIS Alpine Ski World Cup debut in January 2016 in Flachau, where she didn't manage to qualify for the second run, and collected her first World Cup points with a 24th-place finish in February in Crans Montana.
-She won the 2015-16 Alpine Skiing Europa Cup overall title.
+She won the 2015-16 Alpine skiing Europa Cup overall title.

 She represents the sports club Gjøvik SK.